Chikanz/Duck-Pizza/_games/Fruit-Head.markdown

 ---

+### What?
-*Fruit Head* is a cute and wacky JRPG about finding lost siblings, cults and the power of friendship.
-It's still in the very early stages development.
+A comical, sometimes dark JRPG about finding lost siblings, cults and the power of friendship.
+Made for Uni for our final year project.

-We're making *Fruit Head* for our Uni capstone unit where we'll continue to make the game over 2018.
-The other weirdos working on this project are [@mishdfied](https://twitter.com/mishdfied), [@Eeveeadict](https://twitter.com/Eeveeadict) and Amy De Jong.
+### Who?
+[@mishdfied](https://twitter.com/mishdfied), [@Eeveeadict](https://twitter.com/Eeveeadict) and Amy De Jong and Jason Moore

+### Doing?
+Core gameplay systems, AI, UI + a bit of production

+### Tech?
+Unity, Yarn spinner, Meccanim, Scriptable Objects

+### Anything to brag about?
+Picked to showcase at PAX 2018, as apart of the Arcademia student showcase